-Within the training attendees will be introduced to the MVP Programme with a particular focus on its key elements:
+Within MVP training attendees will be introduced to the MVP Programme with a particular focus on the 5 Core Components of MVP:

 2. Developing leadership